 Now we have Exalate installed and ready on both platforms.
 Let’s see how to connect them.

 To create a connection, we go into one platform, enter a few details, and generate an invitation.
-We then go to the other platform and paste the invitation code into it.
+We then go to the other platform and accept the invitation.
 It doesn’t matter which platform we start with, but for this guide, we’ll use Zendesk first.

 In Zendesk, get to Exalate by selecting its icon from the left side menu.
 If you haven’t already accepted Exalate’s EULA, you may be asked to do so on this screen.
 Click on the connections screen if you aren’t there already, and you should see something like the screenshot below.